Margulis Multiverse: Infinitesimal Rigidity, Pressure Form and Convexity: Preliminaries

 \subsection{Anosov representations}

-In this subsection we define Anosov representations and state some of it's properties.
+In this subsection we define Anosov representations and state some of their properties.
 The study of Anosov representations was introduced in \cite{Labourie} by Labourie to study Hitchin Representations in $\mathsf{SL}(n,\R)$.
-Later on, in \cite{GW1,GW2} the notion of an Anosov representation was extended to include representations of a word hyperbolic group into any semisimple Lie group.
+Later, in \cite{GW1,GW2} the notion of an Anosov representation was extended to include representations of a word hyperbolic group into any semisimple Lie group.
 These initial definitions of an Anosov representation were dynamical in nature and closely resembled Axiom A flows appearing in the dynamical systems literature.
-Characterizations of Anosov representations in terms of more algebraic criterions made their appearance in a series of works by Kapovich--Leeb--Porti \cite{KLP,KLP1,KLP2}.
+Characterizations of Anosov representations in terms of more algebraic criteria made their appearance in a series of works by Kapovich--Leeb--Porti \cite{KLP,KLP1,KLP2}.
 Subsequently, alternate proofs of more dynamical flavour of the Kapovich--Leeb--Porti characterization of Anosov representations were obtained by Bochi--Potrie--Sambarino in \cite{BPS}.
 In this article we will use the dynamical definition of an Anosov representation given in \cite{GW2}.

 In order to define Anosov representations we first need to define the Gromov flow space which plays a central role in the theory of Anosov representations.
-Let $\Gamma$ be a word hyperbolic group and let $\bdry$ be its boundary.
+Suppose $\Gamma$ is a word hyperbolic group and let $\bdry$ be its \emph{boundary}.
 We consider the diagonal action of $\Gamma$ on

 coming from the action of $\Gamma$ on $\bdry$.
 Furthermore, let $\partial_\infty\Gamma^{(2)}\times\mathbb{R}$ be denoted by $\cflow$ and for all $(x,y)\in\partial_\infty\Gamma^{(2)}$ and $s,t\in\mathbb{R}$ let